 Recently, Bethesda made a news post on their blog discussing how they would be handling review copies for The Elder Scrolls V: Skyrim Special Edition and Dishonored 2, their two holiday releases this year.
 Outlets that usually receive review copies days in advance are getting both of these games only one day before they launch.
 While there is nothing in the post that explicitly states that this is a new policy that will continue after this year, there is also nothing to suggest that they would do otherwise.

 Videogame reviews are important.
 Aside from all art critique being important on a cultural and intellectual level, videogame reviews, more than any other type of media review, can inform purchasing decisions.
 The bestselling videogames still cost $60 each.
 I follow the industry closely and know which games are coming out that I definitely want to buy, but not everybody pays that much attention.
 There are plenty of casual video game consumers who on November 11 or November 12 will google “Dishonored 2 review”.
 What they see after a quick glance could be the difference between buying or not buying the game.
 When this happens, they should have the widest possible breadth of opinions available to them.
-Instead, the only thing the will have at their disposal is a bunch of reviews from no-name sites that were rushed out to generate attention.
-There are plenty of problems that I have with games critique, and I could write an entire essay about them.
-However, in order for reviews to serve their primary service of properly informing the reader, the reviewer needs to be given an appropriate amount of time to fully experience the game.
+Instead, the only thing they will have at their disposal is a bunch of reviews from no-name sites that were rushed out to generate attention.
+There are plenty of problems that I have with game reviews, and I could write an entire essay about them, but they do serve a purpose.
+However, in order to properly serve that purpose, the reviewer needs to be given an appropriate amount of time to fully experience the game.
 This new policy from Bethesda only serves to provide a lack of information at the time when the most people are looking for information.

 What Bethesda’s doing is wrong, and at some point members of the press need to put their foot down and take a stance.
 They are the only people with the ability to solve this problem, and it is solved through more than just telling people not to pre-order.
 While that helps, it really puts all of the onus on the consumers, most of whom don’t follow games closely enough to receive that message.
 The press reaction to Bethesda’s post is encouraging, but it’s not there yet.
 IGN had three stories about the topic, including a well thought out response to the policy from Review’s Editor Dan Stapleton.
 Polygon posted a story about it that warns people not to pre-order.
 Kotaku Editor-in-Chief Stephen Totilo wrote a highly recommended piece about the status of reviews as a whole while noting that this doesn’t really affect the way they do business.
 Game Informer included a concise but strong opinion at the end of a news article covering the game.
 Plenty of other outlets have written great responses, and some sites, such as GameSpot, have remained silent on the matter.

 Writing about this and exposing why it’s a problem is a great start, but it doesn’t solve the problem.
 The press is often used to drum up excitement for games.
-This is normally fine, because journalists are still fans of games, and they rarely let early excitement color their judgement once the actual review comes around.
-However, the publisher does benefit from most preview coverage.
+Preview cycles are planned by PR and marketing teams.
+This is normally a gray area in terms of ethics (real ethics, not GG ethics), but it’s tacitly accepted that they can do this without letting early excitement color their judgement once the actual review comes around.
+After all, they are fans of games themselves, and you want games to be good and to give developers the benefit of the doubt.
+And there is some benefit to knowing stuff about a game before it comes out; it lets people who are working on a limited budget plan ahead a bit.
+However, nobody benefits more from preview coverage than the publisher.
 The understanding has always been that in return for previews that are developer guided and optimistic when negative, the press gets to freely criticize a game around release.
 The publisher benefits from introducing the game to that site’s audience, but they don’t get to take advantage of them.
 With Bethesda betraying one side of this deal, the press should stop feeling obligated to hold up the other.
 I would implore journalists to stop doing previews for Bethesda games.
 Cover straight news and leave it at that.
 Cover the game fairly once it releases, but do not help the publisher generate pre-orders and then turn around and tell people not to pre-order.
 I have to give credit to Giant Bomb for taking this stance.
 On the Giant Beastcast last week, Jeff Gerstmann said that he would have cancelled a Dishonored 2 preview that they only turned down due to scheduling issues, and on the Giant Bombcast he said that they “probably won’t devote a lot of our time to preview coverage of their games on a go-forward basis.”

 I am going to take my own advice here.
 Whether or not I cover Bethesda games will make no substantial difference, but I have to take at least a symbolic stance.
 Until this policy changes, I will not cover any Bethesda games until they release.
 I will cover big news stories that I think can lead to interesting discussions.
 I also believe that developers have the right to have their art critiqued, so I will not shy away from writing reviews or OOTs for Bethesda games.
 However, I will not cover game announcements, pre-release footage, or E3 press conferences, and I will not include any Bethesda games in yearly previews or similar pieces.
 Bethesda doesn’t even know that I exist and this won’t make me lose any of my non-existent readers.
 But I need to practice what I preach, and I truly believe this is the best way for outlets to handle this situation.
 I hope more of them realize this, and I hope Bethesda eventually changes the way the handle reviews.